Learning the Relation between Code Features and Code Transforms with Structured Prediction

-The remaining instances in the data set are used as the training data set and we use the 10-fold cross-validation to investigate the impact of the parameters and select them accordingly.
+The other 9 folds in the dataset are used as the training dataset and we use cross-validation to investigate the impact of the parameters and select them accordingly.
 There are three parameters involved in our CRF model: the regularization parameter $\delta^2$, the parameter \emph{q} that indicates the magnitude of the distribution-aware prior, and finally the L-BFGS iteration parameter \emph{G} that specifies the number of gradient computations used by the optimization procedure.
-Higher values of $\delta^2$ mean larger penalty on large weights associated with feature functions and higher values of \emph{G} will result in higher execution cost for inference.

-We split the training data set into 10 equal folds and evaluate the error rate on each fold by training a model on the other 9 folds.
-The error rate is established using the \emph{top-3} evaluation metric described in the next paragraph.
-We repeat this process by using a set of different parameters and try to identify parameters with the lowest error rate.
+Higher values of $\delta^2$ will incur larger penalty on large weights associated with feature functions and higher values of \emph{G} will result in higher execution cost for inference.
+We evaluate the error rate on each fold by training a model on the other 8 folds.
+The error rate is established using the \emph{top-3} evaluation metric described later.
+We repeat this process by using a set of different parameters and aim to identify parameters with the lowest error rate.
 The procedure determines that 500 and 200 are good values for $\delta^2$ and \emph{G} respectively, and the following results are based on these two values.
-The parameter \emph{q} significantly impacts the prediction result for ``single-transform'' category and ``multiple-transform'' category, and we will discuss its impact in detail in the result section.
+The parameter \emph{q} significantly impacts the prediction result for "single-transform" and "multiple-transform" instances, and we will discuss its impact in detail in the result section.